rage/java-programming/data/week6/4-using-existing-classes.md

 </sample-output>

-Hint: check the documentation of the `Scanner` class for which methods are available that could help you.
+Hint: check the [documentation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html) of the `String` class for a method that returns a part of a given string.

 </programming-exercise>